praneethravuri/Reddit-Karma-Farming-Bot/readme.md

 ``$ pip install pytube``

-Downloads the latest video in a playlist
+Continuously downloads the latest videos added to the specified playlist